linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 The frontend should automatically open a browser window where you can view our application.
 Check that all data is correctly viewed.
-It might take som time to load the data into our application, this is because the data is loaded from the cloud.
+It might take som time to load the data into our application, because the data is loaded from the database in the cloud (from Task 2.3).

 ## 3.3 Add more info to the database